blinklabs-io/docs/src/content/docs/guides/adder/Examples/003-example-2-watch-a-token-and-get-a-desktop-notification.md

 ***

-> 💡 TIP: You can get a list of all available commands by using the `-h` or `-help` flag.
+> 💡 TIP: You can get a list of all available commands by using the `-h` or `--help` flag.

 See our other examples to see what else Adder can do and unlock the power of Adder 💪